top of page

 What is Project Dignity?

+Project Dignity is a student-led advocacy initiative working to pass school district–level policies that require free menstrual products in all female and gender-neutral bathrooms.
 Students learn how local policy works and advocate directly to their school boards for change.
 With guidance from The Fund for Women and Girls, participants gain real-world experience in civic engagement while working toward a tangible policy outcome that improves daily life for students in their schools.

 CG+ Meeting 6.jpg